-On the whole, the spec of the Topstone Ultegra RX is great, although we expect Ultegra RX availability to fade as GRX becomes the go-to gravel groupset of choice - not that that's an issue, as the parts are cross-compatible.
+On the whole, the spec of the Topstone Ultegra RX is great, although we expect Ultegra RX availability to fade as GRX becomes the Shimano gravel groupset of choice - not that that's an issue, as the parts are cross-compatible.

 Sizes available: 49cm-58cm | Tyre clearance: 700x35c | 650b: No